 '''

-Gxxx-001(config-peer:149.49.70.1) # exit
+Gxxx-001(config-peer:149.49.70.1)# exit

 Gxxx-001#

 '''

-Configuring an ISAKMP peer-group
+Configuring an ISAKMP peer-group About this task

 An ISAKMP peer-group maintains an ordered list of redundant peers.
-The purpose of the peergroup is to provide a backup in the case of remote peer failure.
+The purpose of the peer-group is to provide a backup in the case of remote peer failure.
 At any point in time, only one peer is active and acting as the remote peer.
 If the active peer is presumed dead, the next peer in the peer-group becomes the active remote peer.
-For a full explanation of the redundancy mechanism see Introduction to the failover mechanism on page 547.
+For a full explanation of the redundancy mechanism see Introduction to the failover mechanism on page 563.